Easy Chili Bean Dip

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-beans in colander
+mixed beans in white colander

-Add all ingredients to a blender, except bell peppers.
+STEP #2: Add all ingredients to a blender, except bell peppers.
 Blend until smooth and creamy.

 Transfer to a bowl and stir in bell peppers.
 Mix well, then top with a few more bell peppers.
 Serve warm or chilled with baked corn chips or veggies like carrots and celery sticks.